 Several test parameters and configuration are still in brackets or are TBD

-Whether GNSS configuration is needed is FFS

 14.5.1.4.1 Test purpose

 The purpose of this test is to verify that the UE makes correct reporting of an event.
 This test will partly verify the SA intra-frequency NR cell search requirements in clause 14.5.1.0.2.